migsimv/events-system/README.md

 1. Event Propagator

-    The Event Propagator periodically sends predefined JSON objects to a configured HTTP API endpoint.
+    The Event Propagator periodically sends predefined JSON objects to a configured HTTP API endpoint:

-    Requirements:

         Sends events at a configurable interval (in seconds).